German court convicts 97-year-old ex-secretary at Nazi camp

 But presiding Judge Dominik Gross said it was “simply beyond all imagination” that Furchner didn’t notice the killings at Stutthof, German news agency dpa reported.
 He said she could see from her office the collection point where new prisoners had to wait after arrival, and the crematorium was in constant use in the fall of 1944, with smoke spreading across the camp.

-Furchner tried to skip the start of her trial in September 2021, but police later picked her up and she was placed in detention for several days.
+Furchner failed to appear for the start of her trial in September 2021, but police later picked her up and she was placed in detention for several days.

 Efraim Zuroff, the top Nazi hunter at the Simon Wiesenthal Center, said that “today’s verdict is the best that could be achieved, given the fact that she was tried in a juvenile court.”